 Grantees must report the number of patients served by zip code.
-This information enables BPHC to better identify areas served by health centers as well as minimize problems arising as a result of service area overlap.
+This information enables BPHC to better identify areas served by health centers as well as minimize problems arising as a result of service area overlaps.

-It is the BPHC's goal to identify residence by zip code for all patients served, but it is understood that residence information may not be available for all patients.
+It is the BPHC's goal to identify residence by zip code for all patients served, but it is understood that residence information may be missing for a small number of patients.
 This is particularly true for centers that serve transient groups.
 Special instructions cover two of these groups:

-- Homeless Patients: While many homeless patients live in shelters, transitional housing, and other locations for which a zip code can be obtained, others especially those living on the street do not know or will not share an exact location.
+- Homeless Patients: While many homeless patients live in shelters, transitional housing, and other locations for which a zip code can be obtained, others especially those living on the street -- do not know or will not share an exact location.
 Where a zip code location cannot be obtained or the location offered is questionable, grantees should use the zip code of the location where the patient is being served as a proxy.
-Similarly, if the patient has no other zip code and receives services on a mobile van, the zip code of the location where the van was parked that day should be used. - Migrant Patients: Many Migrant Farm Workers may have a permanent residence in a community far from the location of their work and the site where they are receiving services.
+Similarly, if the patient has no other zip code and receives services on a mobile van, the zip code of the location where the van was parked that day should be used. - Migrant Patients: Many if not most Migrant Farm Workers have a permanent residence in a community far from the location of their work and the site where they are receiving services.
 For the purpose of the UDS report, grantees are to use the zip code of the patient's temporary housing location near the service delivery location.
+Patients living in cars or on the land where a precise zip code is unavailable should be reported using the zip code for the location (fixed site or mobile camp outreach) where they are being treated.